Chinese mantis: Description

 The Chinese mantis is a long, slender, brown and green praying mantis.
 It is typically longer than other praying mantis species, reaching just over 11 cm, and is the largest mantis species in North America (spread throughout the Northeast United States).
 Its color can vary from overall green to brown with a green lateral stripe on the borders of the front wings in the brown color form.
 In low light, the eyes of the mantis appear black, but in daylight appear to be clear, matching the color of the head.
 Chinese mantids look similar to another mantis species that has been introduced to the United States, the narrow-winged mantid (Tenodera angustipennis).
-Tenodera sinensis and Tenodera angustipennis are similar in appearance, however you can tell them apart by locating a spot in-between their front legs.
-If it is yellow then it is a Chinese mantis but if it is orange then it is a narrow-winged mantis.
+Tenodera sinensis and Tenodera angustipennis are similar in appearance; however, it is possible to tell them apart by locating a spot in between their front legs, as the spot is yellow in the Chinese mantis but orange in the narrow-winged mantis.
 The female can produce several semi-spherical oothecae, roughly 2 cm in diameter, containing up to 300 eggs.
 The oothecae are often affixed to vegetation such as bushes and small trees.

 Native range

 This mantis is native to China, Japan, the Korean Peninsula, Micronesia, and Thailand.
-Japanese 'Oo-kamakiri' ("large mantis") is known as Tenodera aridifolia, but this species can be considered T. sinensis.
+Populations of T. sinensis in Japan are sympatric with Tenodera aridifolia, the Japanese giant mantis, of which T. sinensis was formerly considered a subspecies.

+Invasive status

+The Chinese mantis is regarded by some experts as invasive in various regions of the United States, particularly where the native Carolina mantis (Stagmomantis carolina) is found.
+While commonly sold for pest control, it is said that Chinese mantids lack effectiveness in pest management.
+As ambush predators, they attack anything within reach that they can subdue, but they do not actively hunt for insect pests.
+Their non-selective predatory behavior and significant size has led to documented attacks on beneficial insects such as pollinators, small birds, mammals, frogs, and snakes.
+As a result, the Chinese mantis can alter food webs and affect the dynamics of local insect populations.